BritishPandaChick/skillcrush-portfolio-project/README.md

 # Sarah Bartley Web Designer Portfolio
 Portfolio for the Skillcrush Web Designer Blueprint.
-One of the earliest versions of my portfolio website.
+This is one of the earliest versions of my portfolio website.

-## Dependencies
+## Tech Stack
 * HTML
 * CSS

 ## Instructions
-Clone or download zip file.
-Open index.html file in your browser.
+1. Clone or download zip file.
+2. Open index.html file in your browser.

-## Contributing
-I will not be accepting any pull requests.

 ## Acknowledgements
 * Skillcrush